 g.†† Make recommendations to the School of Journalism and Mass Communication faculty on matters pertaining to academic credit for student media work and the integration of academic curriculum into student media.

 h.
-Make recommendations to faculty advisors and the school pertaining to policies regarding recruitment and training.
+Make recommendations to faculty advisers and the school pertaining to policies regarding recruitment and training.

 i.
 Assist, where and when appropriate, in planning to keep student media and publicationís equipment up-to-date and secure.

-04.01† Participation in the student media is open to any qualified student at Texas State.
-Staff members may include students who are paid part-time employees, students who are enrolled in courses requiring participation in the media outlets and student volunteers.
+05.01† Participation in the student media is open to any qualified student at Texas State.
+Staff members may include students who are paid part-time employees, students who are enrolled in courses requiring participation in the media outlets, and student volunteers.

-05.†††††† PROCEDURES FOR ACCOUNTABILITY, HIRING AND REVIEW OF ADVISORS
+06.†††††† PROCEDURES FOR ACCOUNTABILITY, HIRING AND REVIEW OF ADVISERS

-05.01† All student media advisors are faculty members in the School of Journalism and Mass Communication and all report through the normal administrative lines of accountability of the school, college, and university.
+06.01† All student media advisers are faculty members in the School of Journalism and Mass Communication and all report through the normal administrative lines of accountability of the school, college, and university.

-05.02† The school Personnel Committee and director of the School of Journalism and Mass Communication are responsible for the appointment, supervision, and evaluation of faculty advisors according to policies and procedures established by the school, college, and university.
+06.02† The school Personnel Committee and director of the School of Journalism and Mass Communication are responsible for the appointment, supervision, and evaluation of faculty advisers according to policies and procedures established by the school, college, and university.

 a.
-Basic principles of integrity, responsibility, fairness, and accuracy are met, as well as the principles in the Code of Ethics of the Society of Professional Journalism, Sigma Delta Chi, College Media Advisors and Association of College Press.
+Basic principles of integrity, responsibility, fairness, and accuracy are met, as well as the principles in the Code of Ethics of the Society of Professional Journalists Sigma Delta Chi, College Media Advisers and the Associated Collegiate Press.

 b.
 All audiences are informed, educated, enlightened, and entertained by journalistic methods consistent with professional practices.